 Having that in place calling an external service is really easy:

-The example project we wrote above is pretty “low level” comparing to other TODOs.
-It’s more of a starter or playground for beginners, than a full tech demo.
+The example project we wrote above is pretty “low level” compared to other TODOs.
+It’s more of a starter or playground for beginners than a full tech demo.
 We can do much more here.

-I’m looking forward to see how this project will evolve in the future.
+I’m looking forward to seeing how this project will evolve in the future.

 PS.
 As you can see from the source code Scala.js doesn’t necessarily save us from the real killer – complexity.
 We will explore how to fix that in the next post.